-The Group risk prevention and protection policy is determined by Corporate Services, in partnership with its brokers and insurers.
+The Group risk prevention and protection policy is determined by Corporate Services, in partnership with its brokers and insurers and in collaboration with the Activities.
 The vast majority of facilities is insured by Group policies with the objective of guaranteeing adequate coverage of risks at the best market conditions.
 These risks specifically include direct risks (fire, theft, etc.), loss of profit, general civil liability (including Directors' civil liability) and transport of goods.
 Other facilities are covered by local insurance policies.